Frequently Asked questions

 Q: Who is able to use the pond?

-A: Anyone of any age, member or guest, is invited to use the fish pond.
+A: Anyone of any age, member or guest, is invited to use the trout pond.
 The purpose of the pond is for the introduction of anyone of any age to angling.

 It is important to note that for safety, children in the pond area must be under the supervision of a responsible adult.